Park Capital Improvements

 This project included the installation of 7 new security cameras strategically placed throughout Founders Park.
 The project also updated pathways with new decomposed granite surfacing.

 Central Library Children’s Garden

-This project will convert the exiting children’s outdoor space at the Central Library into an interactive children’s garden and play area.
-Features will include a tricycle loop, interactive games, sand pit, drinking fountain, new landscaping, new decorative fencing, storage for play equipment, and other site amenities.
-Above is a photograph of the existing area.
+This project converted the outdoor space at the Central Library into an interactive children’s garden and play area.
+Features include a tricycle loop, hopscotch, sand pit, new landscaping, new fencing, and other amenities.

 Anaheim Coves (Northern Extension)